keeslonkf/Azure-Virtual-Network-Design-and-Hardening/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly Available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load balancers work by distributing network traffic across multiple redundant servers so resources can always be accessed by clients.
 Load balancers typically provide added functionality to combat loss of availability with health probes.
 These health probes check to make sure each server is functioning properly and able to provide its resources to clients.
 When a faulty server is discovered, network traffic is rerouted to only the "healthy" servers.
 Because of its position between the client and server it provides another barrier that acts essentially as another layer of security.
 Load balancing rules can be used in conjunction with a network security group to further harden the system.

 A Jump-Box is a secure machine that is the primary source of administration for machines on a network.
 It also serves the function of a gateway into a remote network.
 This is advantageous because in order to connect to the network, a user must authenticate at one focal point - the Jump-Box.Using this "fanning in" topology significantly reduces exposure to the internet which in turn reduces a network's attack surface.